leowmjw/my-articles/SINARPROJECT/OPENSPENDING/JOINED/Visualize-JoinedUp-Budget-OpenSpending.md

 - Demonstrate how a "Joined Up" Data Application can be assembled quickly and easily from independent Components.

-- Walk through the assembly of a "Joined Up" Data Application data flow??
+- Walk through the assembly of a "Joined Up" Data Application with a real-life scenario, concrete examples and clear explanation of the details.

 **NOTE:** For technical description of how the Components were developed; check out the companion article found [here](./Porting-OpenSpending-Components-VueJS.md)